Neural Logistic Bandits: Neural Logistic Bandits with Improved UCB

+Then we update $\iota_t$, $\nu_t^{(1)}$, and $V_t$.
 Lastly, as described in Subroutine \texttt{TrainNN}, we update the parameters of the neural network through gradient descent to minimize the regularized negative log-likelihood loss function $\mathcal{L}_t(\theta)$ and obtain $\theta_t$.
-In contrast to the framework of \citet{verma2024neural}, which used a constant regularization parameter $\lambda$, we adaptively control the regularization parameter $\lambda_t$ and employ it in both our design matrix $V_t$ and our loss function $\mathcal{L}_t(\theta)$.
-This yields a fully data-adaptive concentration inequality between $\theta_t$ and the desired parameter, as will be shown in \Cref{lem:conf}.
+In contrast to \cite{verma2025neural}, which used a constant regularization parameter $\lambda$, we adaptively control the regularization parameter $\lambda_t$ and employ it in both our design matrix $V_t$ and our loss function $\mathcal{L}_t(\theta)$.
+This yields a fully data-adaptive concentration inequality between $\theta_t$ and the desired parameter, as will be shown in Lemma \ref{lem:conf}.